stefmolin/exif-stripper/README.md

 # exif-stripper

 An easy-to-use tool to ensure image metadata (EXIF data and extended attributes) is removed.
+Read more about why this is important [here](https://stefaniemolin.com/articles/devx/pre-commit/exif-stripper/).

 ## Usage